Webinars and Talks on the Latest Advancements on nTMS

 Pain

-Please note that Nexstim nTMS Systems do not have FDA clearance for the treatment of chronic neuropathic pain, for investigational use only.
+Please note that Nexstim nTMS Systems are CE-marked, but do not have FDA clearance for the treatment of chronic neuropathic pain, for investigational use in the US only.

 Post-operative paresis